MikeTam1021/friendly-101/docs/introduction.rst

 Today I work as a User Experience designer and feel privileged that I can share the lessons I learned about web development from the outside perspective of a designer.
 I graduated from the `University of Illinois at Urbana-Champaign <http://illinois.edu/>`_ with a `master of science degree in journalism <http://catalog.illinois.edu/graduate/graduate-majors/journalism/>`_.

-What is Django 101?
+What is Friendly 101?
 -------------------

-This mission of Django 101 is to be a guide for absolute beginners wanting to learn Django.
+This mission of Friendly 101 is to be a guide for absolute beginners wanting to learn Django.
 Other text have similar missions for other technologies, but this text is different because I endeavor to meet the following standards:

 - Easy to read and understand